-Today I am sharing a Neutral and Classic Boys Room Makeover I just completed in our home.
-Our boys room was really neglected while we tackled the larger room renovations in our house, like the primary bathroom we just finished up.
+Today I am sharing a Neutral and Classic Boy's Room Makeover I just completed in our home.
+Our boys' room was really neglected while we tackled the larger room renovations in our house, like the primary bathroom we just finished up.
 Our two boys had been more than patient, it was finally their turn to have their room done before I move onto the nursery.
-They are 8 and 5 and I feel like though they are fans of super heroes now, I think they are right on the verge of their interests changing.
-I wanted the space to be able to grow with them over the next couple years.
+They are 8 and 5 and I feel like though they are fans of superheroes now, I think they are right on the verge of their interests changing.
+I wanted the space to be able to grow with them over the next couple of years.
 I wanted their room to feel classic, and simple but still very little boyish.

 We live in a typical track home with small bedroom spaces.
 Although I would've loved to have two cute separate twin beds, they simply did not have the space for them.
 I opted for some really simple bunk beds with clean lines for their space.
-I love the simplicity and they were really affordable which was an added benefit.
+I love how they create an image of an uncluttered space.
+You see, I do not prefer too many furniture pieces inside a room.
+It, according to me, only adds to the clutter.
+Plus, too much stuff can make a property look like a hoarder's house.
+When I know that I would eventually have to dispose of items that would not be needed, either by donating them or getting them hauled away with the help of a Junk Removal company, why should I even buy them in the first place?

 Why choose a neutral color palette?